Skip to content

 server/ — FastAPI gateway

 HTTP API for executing resolved commands.
-Reads the CUE-generated OpenAPI spec and exposes 654 actions across 29 providers as REST endpoints.
-Live at api.quicue.ca (mock mode).
-Serves W3C Hydra JSON-LD and graph data for the imperator frontend.
+Reads the CUE-generated OpenAPI spec and exposes actions as REST endpoints.
+Live at api.quicue.ca (public, mock mode).

 kg/ — Knowledge graph